4 Email Marketing Campaigns That Really Delivered

 4. Office Supply Company Grows Revenue 25% with Abandoned Cart, Time to Reorder and Coupon Campaigns

-According to Andrew Jacobs, JAM Paper Director of Ecommerce, in an interview with MarketingSherpa, the company’s email program went from one email a week in 2013 to 40 to 60 emails in any given week today, including abandoned cart emails sent out an hour-and-a-half after abandonment, and time to reorder emails that see up to 50 percent conversion rate.
+According to Andrew Jacobs, JAM Paper Director of Ecommerce, in an interview with MarketingSherpa, the company’s email program went from one email a week to 40 to 60 emails in any given week today, including abandoned cart emails sent out an hour-and-a-half after abandonment, and time to reorder emails that see up to 50 percent conversion rate.

 The results: JAM Paper’s email revenue is up 25 percent from last year.
 The abandoned cart series had an average open rate of 31 percent, 12 percent click-through rate and 23 percent conversion rate.
 Since the “time to reorder” email series began, it’s had an average of 45 percent conversion rate.